2491-NoMythic/docusaurus/docs/how-to/how-to-edit-files.md

 ## Arduino IDE (c and arduino)

-Sometimes we code sik lights and sensors on helper boards.
+Sometimes we code lights and sensors on helper boards.
 If we are coding these in the C like Arduino code, this IDE makes sense, and since the 2.0 version was released, it has become much better.
 It has a built in serial console, board library, and code library management.
 V2 has much improved code suggestions.
 Check out [here](https://docs.arduino.cc/software/ide-v2) to install it.

 ## VS Code (robot code, NoMythicApp, and docusaurus)